Sexual Harassment your rights. Our Fight.

 Every employee deserves to work in a safe and respectful environment.
 Newkirk Zwagerman, P.L.C. works assertively to protect employee rights and promote fair working conditions for everyone, regardless of sex, sexual orientation, or gender identity.

 Our team is backed by 70+ years of combined legal experience as advocates for workers throughout Iowa and Minnesota.
-We offer compassionate, thorough, and proven legal representation for clients seeking recourse against workplace sexual harassment.
+We offer compassionate, thorough, and proven legal representation for clients seeking recourse against workplace sexual harassment and a variety of other employment law matters.

 Our firm is dedicated to understanding the unique complexities each case presents.
 We recognize that no two situations are identical and believe that personalized legal strategies are crucial in effectively addressing the specific nuances of each situation.
 Whether it's navigating the delicate nature of quid pro quo harassment involving power dynamics or tackling widespread issues within a hostile work environment, our attorneys provide a comprehensive analysis to guide clients through the legal maze with precision and care.

 Get legal guidance from a Des Moines sexual harassment attorney at Newkirk Zwagerman, P.L.C. by phone at (515) 497-9409.
 You can also reach us by completing our online contact form.
-Your initial consultation is complimentary.
+Your initial case evaluation is complimentary.

 Defending Your Dignity Bold Representation for Bold Change